 The Victorian Government is committed to reporting annually to parliament and the community on state funded mental health services.
-Victoria's mental health services annual report 2016-17 is the second to be tabled by the Victorian Government as part of its work to ensure increased accountability and transparency.
+Victoria's mental health services annual report 2017-18 is the third to be tabled by the Victorian Government as part of its work to ensure increased accountability and transparency.

-Victoria's mental health services annual report 2016-17 also provides an update on a range of initiatives under Victoria's 10-year mental health plan, including work to reduce suicide in local communities, positive wellbeing for LGBTI Victorians, improving access to services, and delivering programs to make Victoria’s mental health services safer for consumers and staff.
+Victoria's mental health services annual report 2017-18 also provides an update on a range of initiatives under Victoria's 10-year mental health plan, including work to reduce suicide in local communities, support and strengthen our mental health workforce and improve resilience, social and emotional wellbeing and mental health in the Victorian Aboriginal community.

 Importantly, the report includes some deeply personal accounts of hope, resilience and recovery.

 Download Victoria's mental health services annual report 2017–18 (PDF, 3.6mb)

 Year in review – public mental health services in 2017–18

 The mental health data we collect helps us to understand who accesses our services and how, the service settings and circumstances in which treatment is provided, and whether that treatment results in better outcomes.
 It also tells us about demand for, and use of, our services.

 There were 72,859 registered clients in 2017–18, which is almost 1.2 per cent of Victoria's population.
 Most clients were adults, however increases of 10-12 per cent in client numbers occurred across all age groups.
 Just over half were women, while nearly 33 per cent lived in rural areas.
 People were referred to clinical mental health services mostly by hospitals (including emergency departments), while some were referred by GPs or their families.